Assault & Battery Lawyer in Connecticut

 - with criminal negligence, causing physical serious injury with a deadly weapon

-Assault 2nd with a motor vehicle (CGS-53a-60) is similar to assault with a deadly or dangerous weapon.
+Assault 2nd with a motor vehicle in CT (CGS-53a-60) is similar to assault with a deadly or dangerous weapon.
 If you hit someone with your car, or threaten to run them over, you can face this charge.
 Assault with a vehicle offenses will include a license suspension if you are convicted.
 Assault 2nd with a motor vehicle also means that the driver has consumed alcohol prior to driving but n

 The charge below gives a few examples of some possible penalties.
 Assessing your situation can get very complicated quickly if there are other charges or prior offenses.